 Photo: © David Ravanel

 As well as being a mecca for skiers and snowboarders, Chamonix also attracts a great many climbers.
 Winter is ice climbing season and while it looks like a sport that should be left strictly to the experts, there are several sites around Chamonix where beginners can give it a try, and a great many mountain guides, including La Compagnie des Guides de Chamonix (+33 (0)4 50 53 00 88) who will show you the ropes.

 If you want to limber up before hitting the frozen ice walls, head to one of Chamonix’s indoor climbing facilities.
-The Richard Bozon Sports Centre on Avenue de la Plage, just 5 minute's walk from Les Balcons du Savoy, has a decent sized bouldering wall, and just down the road in Les Houches is one of the largest indoor climbing walls in France, the Mont Blanc Escalade.
+The Richard Bozon Sports Centre on Avenue de la Plage, has a decent sized bouldering wall, and just down the road in Les Houches is one of the largest indoor climbing walls in France, the Mont Blanc Escalade.

 Swimming and Spas